Actionable Book Summary: The 33 Strategies of War by Robert Greene

 It’s of great importance in the 21st century to remain calm when under pressure, when someone is trying to get you out of your comfort zone.
 You can’t afford to say what you really want to say, the truth.
 No. You need to rebel against the emotions rising from the inside – by keeping your cool, being determined, confident, regardless of the circumstances.

 When misfortunes come upon you, learn to get away from the chaos happening on the battlefield for a brief moment.
 Calm your mind so you can make the right decision.
 This will not only help you keep your job but it will also protect you from going to jail.

 Freedom is a burden.
 Freedom is the reason you procrastinate and you don’t ever achieve anything meaningful.

 We waste our free time and later complain we lack such.
 Instead of reading a book or hanging out with like-minded people, we prefer Netflix and social media for our companions.
 That’s because we have too many options and way too many hours to spare.

 You won’t see such behavior in people who are hardly making ends meet.
-Who have 3 kids, a dog, and a sick grandpa to take care for.
-Such people don’t have freedom.
+People who have 3 kids, a dog, and a sick grandpa to take care for.
+Such fellows don’t have freedom.
 Or at least they don’t in the general sense of the world, where you’re free to do whatever you want.

 Studies have shown that a variety of options can lead to over-selection, which leads to lower quality of decisions and, in fact, not making a choice.